 Well, defenders of Americanism conveniently forgot about the Bill of Rights.
 HUAC's agents raided the IWO's Philadelphia headquarters, seizing financial records, medical files, as well as subversive material, such as a lantern slide lecture on the life of Abraham Lincoln.
 If the stakes weren't so high, we might enjoy the irony.
 Well, the IWO fought the raid, securing an injunction to return to its private property.
 And HUAC supporters countered, wanting to know, why didn't the IWO voluntarily turn over such material if they had nothing to hide?

-Bedachs countered the IWO had, indeed, nothing to hide.
+Bedacht countered the IWO had, indeed, nothing to hide.
 We were nothing but a fraternal society dispersing more than $4 million in benefits.
-But Bedach countered, "We will never help you to persecute, to hound, and to blacklist innocent people by volunteering to turn over names to your committee.
+But Bedacht countered, "We will never help you to persecute, to hound, and to blacklist innocent people by volunteering to turn over names to your committee.
 Well, again, the IWO got lucky.
-During the popular front, they prevailed against Dies and all of his works.
+During the Popular Front, they prevailed against Dies and all of his works.
 And it may have been easy in 1939, 1940, for the IWO and its officials to think that they had indeed gained a seat at the New Deal table.

 Well, with the Cold War's onset, harassment was ratcheted up.
 In 1947, US Attorney General Tom Clark placed the IWO and its foreign language affiliates on his attorney general's list of subversive organizations.
 Now ostensibly, this only required government employees who were members of such organizations to take a loyalty oath.
 Nevertheless, the attorney general's list opened the door to all levers of government to begin attacks on members of organizations branded as political pariahs.
 Boards of education in New York and elsewhere barred the JPFO and other IWO societies from using public schools for their meetings.